Small Group Tour Of Scotland and Ireland Snapshot

 - All tour guides, museum and entrance fees, tips and taxes

 Our adventure begins in Edinburgh, Scotland.
-We meet in the lobby of our hotel in the city center for a morning guided walking tour of this beautiful city.
+We meet in the lobby of our hotel in the city center for a guided walking tour of this beautiful city.
 The stunning architecture in the center of the city classifies it as a UNESCO World Heritage Site.
 This evening we enjoy a Scottish whisky-tasting lesson before a wonderful dinner.

 Overnight: Edinburgh | Meals: D

 Edinburgh, Perth, Pitlochry, Inverness

 After a full Scottish breakfast, we head north toward Inverness.
 We stop on the way in Perth and Pitlochry.
 Then we continue our journey north and arrive near Inverness, where we check into our beautiful hotel, a 17th century Scottish mansion, majestically situated on the shore of Beauly Firth.
 This evening we enjoy a wonderful dinner at our hotel.

 Inverness, Fort Augustus, Eilean Donan, Isle of Skye

 This morning we take a boat ride (weather permitting) on Loch Ness to search for the monster.
 We visit Urquhart Castle, then drive along the beautiful lake to the village of Fort Augustus for lunch.
 Continuing west, we stop for some photos at (arguably) the most beautiful castle in Scotland, Eilean Donan.
 Crossing the Skye Bridge, we drive onto the Isle of Skye and check into our charming country inn.
 Our hosts give us a warm welcome and serve us a delicious home-cooked dinner.